-This inaugural One Health One Medicine Caribbean Conference is an undertaking of St. George’s University and based on the philosophy that "One Health, One Medicine" is the convergence of human, animal, and ecosystem health.
+The One Health One Medicine Caribbean Conference is an undertaking of St. George’s University and based on the philosophy that “One Health One Medicine” is the convergence of human, animal, and ecosystem health.
 All animal species including man are interrelated.
 Veterinary or medical knowledge gained in one species benefits the others.

 Founded as an independent School of Medicine in 1976, St. George’s University has evolved into a top center of international education, drawing students and faculty from 140 countries to the island of Grenada, in the West Indies.
 St. George’s provides a unique environment and opportunity with the School of Medicine (SOM), School of Veterinary Medicine (SVM) and the Department of Public Health and Preventive Medicine (PHPM), all in one location.

 Students attending St. George’s enjoy the benefits of a thriving multicultural environment on the True Blue campus, offering all the amenities and technologically-advanced facilities of a world-class institution.

 The University’s over 11,000 graduates include physicians, veterinarians, scientists, and public health and business professionals across the world.
 Over the past three decades St. George’s University has earned a worldwide reputation as a leading international center for medical education and a beacon of academic excellence.

 St. George’s University is located at the southern part of Grenada; spread over 42 acres in a vibrant seaside location, in this lovely tropical island.
 The combination of a Caribbean environment and the excellent academic center of St. George’s University will provide participants with unique opportunities for collaboration, exchange of ideas, education and innovation.

 To register by mail, please print and complete registration form and mail to

 St. George’s University

 Grenada, West Indies